miraland-labs/solarti-program-library/docs/src/stake-pool/cli.md

 Signature: 5kWeBqoxyvANMHCP4ydsZRf8QU4hMotLnKkFbTEdvqEVywo4F3MpZtay7D57FbjJZpdp72fc3vrbxJi9qDLfLCnD
 ```

-Now, anyone can withdraw SOL from the stake pool, provided there is enough SOL left
+Now, anyone can withdraw MLN from the stake pool, provided there is enough MLN left
 in the reserve.

 The options for funding authorities are `sol-withdraw`, `sol-deposit`, and `stake-deposit`.